Pricing Enterprise Docs Agent Skills Learn

 descriptionNoAdditional instructions (appended to template)

 Use list_templates to see available templates, then reference them by name.
-Much faster than writing full test descriptions!

 wait

-Idiomatic polling - Waits for a job to complete and returns results automatically.
+Idiomatic polling — waits for a job to complete and returns results automatically.
 Polls every 10 seconds until completion, timeout, or failure.

 ParameterRequiredDescription